AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 **Cloacking for (long) cylindrical scatterers**: https://hackmd.io/@aligho/B1Gs5Cz2el

-- Expressions derived in this set of notes are used in **./cylinders/cpa through finite surface impedance.ipynb**
+- Expressions derived in this set of notes are used in **./cylinders/cpa through finite surface impedance.ipynb**.
+In particular, this set of notes finds both the general expressions for the scattering coefficients and also their large $a\omega/c$ asymptotic expansions.

 **Derivation of hydrodynamic equation for plasmons**: https://hackmd.io/@aligho/rk4PhV1jel